Applezang1/BBB_Project/Paper Summaries/paper1_summary.md

 <ins>IUPAC name</ins>: a readable representation of a certain chemical molecule intended to be used as the vocabulary for scientific works

-## Summary
+# Summary
-# Steps for Obtaining and Revising Data:
+## Steps for Obtaining and Revising Data:
+### Reference Papers
-<ins>Reference Papers</ins>: Find articles and papers containing BBB permeability and/or logBB information for each molecular compound
+Find articles and papers containing BBB permeability and/or logBB information for each molecular compound

 <ins>Extract Data from File</ins>: